cysouw/diathesis/text/c04_reflexive.md

 \ex.
 All diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative.

 \ex.
-With almost all obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present.
+For almost all obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present.

 ## Characteristics of reflexive pronouns

 ### Identifying reflexive pronouns

-In most situations, the German reflexive pronouns are identical to the regular pronouns as shown in Table ().
-Only in the the 3. person dative and accusative there exists a special reflexive pronoun *sich*.
+In most situations, the German reflexive pronouns are identical to the regular pronouns as shown in [@tbl:reflexive-pronouns].
+Only in the 3rd person dative and accusative there exists a special reflexive pronoun *sich*.
 For this reason, I will illustrate reflexive constructions mostly using 3rd person masculine nouns or pronouns with the overtly reflexive pronoun *sich*.
 In this chapter, I will often use the word *sich* as a technical term in the meaning 'reflexive pronoun' as an abbreviation.

 | Case       | 1st person | 2nd person | 3rd person    |
 | ---        | ---        | ---        | ---           |